Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Jane wondered how many years he had left.

 “Yeah, it’s not your fault.
 The Ascadian Isles are supposed to be safe, too,” she said.
-“And there must have been a bunch of them if they attacked all four of you guys.”
+“There must have been a bunch of them if they attacked all four of you guys.”

 “But Trent’s friends are safe, yes?”
 J’dash asked.